Complete Guide to Online Certificate Programs

 When someone wants to take their career to the next level, no matter what industry they're in, management is one of the most obvious steps to take.
 But getting management experience before actually becoming a manager is challenging even though an increasing amount of management jobs want to see that experience.
 A certificate in management is a great way to learn the basics of organizing and leading projects, people, and businesses.

-The online management certificate at Columbia College is an 18-credit hour program that teaches students about business ethics, business communication , and organizational theory.
+The online management certificate at Invalid or missing Location ID: 4499! is an 18-credit hour program that teaches students about business ethics, business communication , and organizational theory.
 It's designed to be compatible with any industry and can be customized through electives ranging from small business to industrial psychology .

 The online graduate certificate for project management at City University of Seattle requires the student to already have a bachelor's degree from an accredited university.
 Students take a total of 18 credit hours with courses in project financial management, managing risks, and measuring project performance.
 Courses for the certificate apply toward Project Management Professional (PMP) certification from the Project Management Institute and qualify as PMI Professional Development Credits.
 The credits are also transferable to many master's degree programs in project management .

 Healthcare is one of the fastest growing fields today and there are many opportunities to establish oneself as a leader in the industry.
 Whether working for a physician's office, hospital, clinic, nursing home, or health department, having a certificate in healthcare administration increases the chances of advancing to the next level.
 Students earning a certificate in healthcare administration can expect to take courses in healthcare ethics and health policy.